1st officer in Nichols arrest accused of brutality as jailer

 The warning from dozens of inmates is the clearest indication yet that one of the officers who took part in the violent beating of Nichols had an event in his past that should have raised concerns before he was hired as a police officer.

-Shelby County did not immediately respond to a request on Friday seeking information about its investigation into the beating allegations, so it is unclear if Haley was ultimately disciplined for the incident or cleared of wrongdoing.
-A Memphis Police Department spokesperson did not immediately respond to an email asking whether they knew about the incident when Haley was hired.
+Shelby County did not respond to a request Friday seeking information about its investigation into the beating allegations, so it is unclear if Haley was disciplined or cleared of the assault.
+An email was sent Friday to a police spokesperson asking if the department knew about the incident when Haley was hired.

-Haley now stands charged with second-degree murder in Nichols’ death, along with Tadarrius Bean, Desmond Mills Jr., Emmitt Martin III and Justin Smith.
-All the officers except Bean have infractions on their records from their police work.
-Policy violations include using minor physical force during an arrest and failing to fill out a form about it, failing to report a domestic violence situation, and a car crash, records show.
+The former officer has been charged with second-degree murder in Nichols’ death, along with ex- officers Tadarrius Bean, Desmond Mills Jr., Emmitt Martin III and Justin Smith.
+All the officers except Bean have infractions in their work records.
+Policy violations include using minor physical force during an arrest and failing to fill out a form about it; failing to report a domestic violence situation; and a car crash, records show.

 The prior accusations against Haley came to light because the inmate, Cordarlrius Sledge, filed a federal lawsuit in 2016 against him.
 It was ultimately dismissed on procedural grounds, because Sledge had failed to file a grievance with the jail.